ingdir/bem-core/common.docs/reference/reference.en.md

 #### The Template

-The unit of BEMHTML program is a **template**.
-BEMHTML template associates an input BEM-entity (which is specified by the entity name, the element name and the value of modifier) with the corresponding HTML-element.
+A unit of a BEMHTML program is a **template**.
+BEMHTML template associates an input BEM-entity (which is specified by the entity name, the element name and the modifier value) with the corresponding HTML element.

 The template consists of the following parts:

-  * the **predicate**, it is a set of conditions under which the template will be applied.
+  * the **predicate**, which is a set of conditions under which the template will be applied.
 A typical predicate describes the properties of the input BEM-entity;
   * the **body**, it contains the instructions for output HTML generation.

 **See also**: